amenadiel/OverlappingMarkerSpiderfier/README.md

 var Spider= new google.maps.OverlappingMarkerSpiderifier();
 ```

-This way, if you're loading Google Maps with AMD such as [RequireJS](http://requirejs.org/) you don't need to white shims to get a return object.
+This way, if you're loading Google Maps with AMD such as [RequireJS](http://requirejs.org/) you don't need shims to get a return object.
 Just make sure you load it after Google Maps.

 As per default funcionalities, the following is a brief C&P from @jawj  [Overlapping Marker Spiderfier for Google Maps API v3](https://github.com/jawj/OverlappingMarkerSpiderfier)